swfans/swars/README.md

 5. *[optional]* Create a `music` directory inside your chosen installation folder, and place the previously encoded `.ogg` files there.
 6. Now we finally get to this code repository.
 Download and unpack the source tarball or clone git repo.
-You can also download the prebuilt *patch* release, in which case you should skip the next step.
+Or you can instead download the prebuilt *patch* release.
+Depending on what you've chosen, follow further steps:

+Route "a" - compiling the game by yourself.

-7. Follow [building instructions](#building-on-windows) below to get a compiled executable and configuration files.
+7.a.
+Follow [building instructions](#building-on-windows) below to get
+     a compiled executable and configuration files.
-8. After the build succeeded, do `make prefix=<TARGET> install` in the directory where build commands were executed, to copy built files into the *\<TARGET\>/swars* installation folder you've chosen.
+8.a.
+After the build succeeded, do `make prefix=<TARGET> install` in the
+     directory where build commands were executed, to copy built files into the *\<TARGET\>/swars* installation folder you've chosen.
 If you've built the binary yourself, you already have all the tools neccessary for that install command to work.
 After installation, verify the folder to make sure you didn't installed these files to `swars/swars/` directory; you can just move them one dir higher if that's the case.

+Route "b" - using the prebuilt *patch* release.

+7.b.
+Extract the downloaded patch file.
+8.b.
+Move all extracted files and folders to the selected installation folder.
+     Place them all in one folder, so that sub-olders `conf`, `data`, `levels` and the executable file `swars.exe` are all next to each other.

 You can now [start the game](#starting-the-game).